Edgar-Donk/frothy-brew/docs/scale/moving_current_value.rst

 .. note:: There are several methods to format text, the latest configuration
     for Python 3.6 and above is the preferred method.
 Value (Scale actual value) needs to be converted to a float.
 The ``digits`` option, dig_val is related to the number of decimal places shown.
-As we are replacing a number in the float format the variable ``dig_val`` is placed in curly brackets.
+Since a float is being replaced the variable ``dig_val`` requires curly brackets.

 .. container:: toggle